 How could the Obama administration create such a comprehensive overhaul of health care without addressing this issue?
 Although not a panacea for the health problems in the United States, the need for physicians to practice defensive medicine in order to avoid potential litigation has far-reaching consequences.

-of Massachusetts doctors found that 83% admitted to practicing defensive medicine.
+A 2008 survey of Massachusetts doctors found that 83% admitted to practicing defensive medicine.
 This study determined that 18% to 28% of tests, procedures and referrals and 13% of hospital admissions were performed for the sake of avoiding lawsuits.